szermatt/mistty/docs/source/usage.rst

    package-install mistty`
  - from source using :kbd:`M-x package-vc-install https://github.com/szermatt/mistty`

-You can then call it, as described in :ref:`launching`.
+And then launch it with :kbd:`M-x mistty`, as described in :ref:`launching`.

-However, you'll likely want to configure it and add some key bindings you use often in shells, for example:
+You'll likely want to eventually bind that to some shortcut:

 .. code-block:: elisp

     (use-package mistty
-      :bind (("C-c s" . mistty) ;; or mistty-in-project
+      :bind (("C-c s" . mistty)))

-             ;; bind here the shortcuts you'd like the ;; shell to handle instead of Emacs.
-             :map mistty-prompt-map

-             ;; fish: dir history, more history manipulation ("M-<up>" . mistty-send-key)
-             ("M-<down>" . mistty-send-key)
-             ("M-<left>" . mistty-send-key)
-             ("M-<right>" . mistty-send-key)))

-Read on for details on the commands and key bindings configured above.
+and, unless you're using :program:`Bash`, configure your shell for :ref:`dirtrack`, but read on for more details.

 .. _launching: